jdegrootlutzner/rank-ordered-logit-model/README.md

 Here is an overview of the files above in the order that I developed them:

 Step One - understanding the algorithm and getting something working
-- _small-test.R_ : Prototype of the code on a small dataset in order to understand algorithm and test viability
+- _small-test.R_ : Prototype of the algorithm on a small dataset in order to understand the paper and test its viability

 Step Two - Attempting to scale the algorithm to larger dataset

 - _large-model.R_ : The controller of the process.
 Feed in data, preprocess, run algorithm, save results.
-- _preprocess-data.R_ : First pass at the process used change the data into the matrix format detailed in the paper
+- _preprocess-data.R_ : First pass at a program that transform the raw data into the matrix format detailed in the paper
-- _newton-raphson.R_ : First pass at the algorithm detailed in section A of the paper to find posterior mode of theta
+- _newton-raphson.R_ : First pass at the algorithm detailed in section A of the paper, which is used to find posterior mode of theta

 Step Three - Optimizing and parallelizing the algorithm